More About Bentley

 There is a Bentley ice driving school in Finland from February to March, Bentley holds its power on ice school in the far north of Finland.
 Where exert drivers teach participants how to drive their Bentley's in some extremely harsh winter conditions.
 Moving towards future strategies, Bentley showcased their plan of bringing hybrid versions of their whole lineup by 2023.
 Later, they plan to add an EV version of each car by 2025.

 This has already begun with the launch of the Bentayga hybrid, which is a hybrid version of the current Bentayga.
-It was previously available only with a V8 and V12 engines with no hybrid options.
+It was previously available only with V8 and V12 engines with no hybrid options.
 Working on the same plan Bentley will bring a hybrid version of the whole lineup which will help in targeting more buyers.
 Although no specific timing is currently available for when the hybrid version of other cars.
 We expect a hybrid version of the new Continental GT, the Flying Spur, and the Mulsanne will be somewhere going under testing for their launch in the near future.

 The first full-electric Bentley is guaranteed for 2025.
-Bentley officials stated that having full EV vehicles will have in more than one way, meeting emissions regulations and filing up the gaps between then lineup as it fits perfectly with Bentley’s vibe.
+Bentley officials stated that having full EV vehicles will have in more than one way, meeting emissions regulations and filling up the gaps between the lineup as it fits perfectly with Bentley’s vibe.
 It is claimed that 35% of overall buyers have shown interest in an all-electric vehicle plan.
-Bentley is planning to borrow the hybrid and electric technology from its member, the Volkswagen Group.
+Bentley is planning to borrow hybrid and electric technology from its member, the Volkswagen Group.
 The company also believes that the instant torque which an electric motor provides will match the challenging face for which Bentley cars are known for.